Saturday, December 28, 2013

 12. The Deva-Asura Battle

-Vishnu who had taken the form of the damsel Mohini distributed the Amrita to the Devas.
+Lord Vishnu, who had taken the form of the damsel Mohini, distributed the Amrita to the Devas.
 The Devas were drinking the Amrita with great delight.
-A member of the Asura clan Rahu was also drinking it, in the guise of a Deva.
+Rahu, a member of the Asura clan, was also drinking it, in the guise of a Deva

-But even before he could swallow it, two of the Devas Surya (the Sun God) and Soma (also known as Chandra, the Moon God) discovered his identity and exposed him by shouting aloud.
+But even before he could ingest the nectar, two of the Devas, Surya (the Sun God) and Soma also known as Chandra (the Moon God), discovered Rahu's identity and exposed him.

-Vishnu, angered by the deception, cut off Rahu’s head by hurling his discuss (the Sudarsana Chakra, the weapon in the form of a wheel, always wielded by Vihnu on his right hand) at him.
+Vishnu, angered by the deception, cut off Rahu’s head, by hurling his discus (the Sudarsana Chakra, the weapon in the form of a wheel, always wielded by Vishnu on his right hand) at him.

-After winning the battle, the Devas paid due respect to the Mandara mountain and placed it again on its own base.
+After winning the battle, the Devas paid due respect to the Mandara mountain and placed it back on its own base.

-The Devas returned to their own abodes after making the heavens resound with their shouts
+The Devas returned to their abodes, after making the heavens resound with their cries of victory.

-On returning to the heavens, Indra and the other deities made over to Narayana the vessel of Amrita for safe custody.
+On returning to the heavens, Indra and the other deities handed over the vessel of Amrita to Vishnu, for safe custody.

 No comments: